kubos/kubos/docs/tutorials/file-transfer.rst

 We'll be using the `file transfer client <https://github.com/kubos/kubos/tree/master/clients/kubos-file-client>`__ in order to communicate with the file transfer service on our OBC, which is automatically included with the Kubos SDK (as of v1.8.0).

-As a result, this tutorial assumes that all commands will be run from within an instance of the SDK.
+If you are using a local development environment, instead of an instance of the SDK, you'll need to clone the repo and navigate to the `clients/kubos-file-client` folder.
+You'll then run the program with ``cargo run -- {command args}``.

 Syntax
 ------